International-Soil-Radiocarbon-Database/ISRaD/_pages/rpackage.md

 ## R Package
-The ISRaD R package (version 1.2.3) is on CRAN and new users can install the package from inside an R session using the normal method:
+The ISRaD R package (version 1.2.3) is on CRAN and users can install the package from inside an R session using the normal method:
 ```
-install.packages("ISRaD)
+install.packages("ISRaD")
 # load package
 library(ISRaD)
 ```